The Best Inland Marine Insurance Companies for 2026

 A bailee is a business that takes temporary possession of property belonging to others, and bailee’s insurance, also known as bailee’s customer insurance or bailee’s coverage, protects a bailee for damages that occur to customer property while on the bailee’s premises or in transit.

 When customers leave property with a business—for instance, to be cleaned, serviced, repaired, or stored—they expect their items to be returned to them without damage.
 In instances when property is damaged, lost, or stolen while in a bailee’s care, bailee’s insurance will cover the cost of the loss if the cause of damage is eligible under the policy.
-This form of insurance is common with businesses like dry cleaners, repair shops, and auto mechanics.
+This form of insurance is common with businesses like dry cleaners, jewelry repair shops, and appliance technicians.

 Cargo Insurance

 Cargo insurance, also known as motor truck cargo insurance, insures goods and property when they are being transported by a motor carrier.
 This is valuable for freight and logistics companies, towing companies, or moving companies who frequently transport material for others.
-If your company is transporting goods for others, this form of inland marine insurance may even be required, whether by law or by your customers.
-Even if not, cargo insurance will give you financial protection from damage that happens while property is in your care.
+If your company is transporting goods for others, this form of inland marine insurance is frequently required by customers or brokers as a condition of your shipping contracts.
+While federal law currently only mandates cargo insurance for household goods movers, having this coverage is essential for all carriers to provide financial protection from damage that happens while property is in your care.

 Cargo insurance policies can be written either as named perils or all-risk policies.
 However, there are usually exclusions for certain types of incidents, and some insurers may require you to obtain a different form of coverage for high-value cargo like works of art or jewelry.